Adam4lexander/Spoke/README.md

 This game has brutal requirements for dynamic, eventful logic.
 For 6 years I tried to build an architecture that brought sanity to this chaos.

-**Spoke is the crystallized form of everything I've learned.** Once it emerged in this form, all the complexity of my previous code evaporated.
+**Spoke is the crystallized form for what I've learned.** Once it emerged in this form, all the complexity of my previous code evaporated.
 Suddenly, building a _modular-vehicle immersive simulator_ felt easy.

-I believe Spoke is a general-purpose pattern for game programming with huge potential.
-It works across all code domains.
-It’s useful in any project, but it shines as complexity grows.
+I believe Spoke could be a general-purpose pattern for game programming with huge potential.
+I've found it works across all code domains.
+It’s useful in any project, and seems to shine as complexity grows.
 The more deeply systems interact, the more value Spoke provides.

 ---